mattmaynes2/aria/reports/research/02-AutomationSystems.md

 a large number of devices presents is how to discover new devices into a system, which can be delt with in several different ways such as manual button pressing or app configuration.

-Looking at these systems also presented several communcation protocols to investigate, including Z-wave, Zigbee, Insteon and WiFi.
+Looking at these systems also presented several communication protocols to investigate, including Z-wave, Zigbee, Insteon and WiFi.
 Along side these are devices from many different manufacturers which operate using these communication protocols.
-Deciding on a communicaiton protocol and subsequent device manufactures to support is an important part of our design for our home automation system.
+Deciding on a communication protocol and subsequent device manufactures to support is an important part of our design for our home automation system.